 Most children with asthma presenting to an emergency department (ED) are managed with inhaled medications and oral steroids.
-Infrequently, some children are very unwell, and require assistance with their breathing, or intravenous medication Currently, there is minimal information to guide clinicians on which treatment to choose for severe acute asthma.
-All have side-effects, and we do not know which is most effective.
-Studies from the UK and Australasia demonstrate significant variation in practice, although Australasian data is nearly 10 years out of date.
-When comparing treatments, it is important to determine whether or not they can reduce the risk of severe complications, or whether they make a difference in important treatment outcomes.
+Infrequently, those children that are very unwell may require assistance with their breathing, or intravenous medication.
+Currently, there is minimal information to guide clinicians on which treatment to choose for severe acute asthma.
+It is not known which is most effective and all have side-effects.
+Studies demonstrate significant variation in practice, while existing Australasian data is approximately 10 years old.

-This project will allow us to determine current management practices for children with severe acute asthma and/or wheeze; how common severe acute asthma is and also how frequently complications of severe asthma occur; and understand where differences in therapy exist between states/regions.
-We will be looking at sites across Australia and New Zealand.
-Once complete, this project will provide important data to allow us to design future research to establish the best treatments for severe asthma.
+This project aims to determine current management practices for children with severe acute asthma and/or wheeze; how common the condition is, how frequently complications occur; and to understand differences in therapy between states and regions across Australia and New Zealand.
+When comparing treatments, it is important to determine the ability to reduce the risk of severe complications, or the difference in treatment outcomes.
+Once complete, this project will inform future research that will help to establish the best treatments for severe asthma.

-EMF is funding the Queensland sites taking part in this Australasian trial.
-This study is being run by the PREDICT network.
-The Chief Investigatory is A/Prof Simon Craig.
-The study will include 18,000 children aged 1 – 18 years treated for asthma in the ED.READ MORE
+This study is being run by the PREDICT network and its Chief Investigator is A/Prof Simon Craig.
+The EMF is funding Queensland sites taking part.
+The overall study will include 18,000 children aged between 1 and 18 years being treated for asthma in the ED.READ MORE

 Emergency department physicians with no prior specialised ultrasound training can be taught to reliably identify bronchiolitis, pleural effusions, pneumothorax and pneumonia, in children presenting with cough, shortness of breath and hypoxia through the use of lung ultrasound after a brief training.
 In this study, we are assessing the effectiveness of trainees performing a lung ultrasound examination of children, capturing their images and recording their findings.
 No clinical decisions will be made based on these findings without consultation with the consultant on duty.
 We will consider to what extent the teaching was successful and try to determine whether the teaching resulted in a objectively verifiable benefit to the emergency department.
 We anticipate a reduction in the amount of time the child spends in the department.
 It is also anticipated that there will be decline in x-rays relative to the number of presenting patients.READ MORE